 We start by asking displaced families one simple question: what do you need?
 If they recently fled and have absolutely nothing, we start with the basics: food, shelter, hygiene kits, and access to clean water.

 When the essentials are covered, we can explore work opportunities and getting their children into a local school.
 It’s often as simple as asking the parents, “What kind of work would you like to do?” or “What did you do before you were displaced?”
 We have helped parents start home bakeries, corner stores, sewing shops, cell phone accessory shops, fruit stands, candle making businesses, and much more.

 How do you decide who to help—or where you serve?

 Our guiding principle is to show up where others won’t, to love the people others won’t.
-That means leaving the safe zones to help in frontline places like Fallujah, Mosul, and Aleppo.
-Most of the relief that organizations provide for families in Syria and Iraq goes to the same places, but there are huge numbers of people are stranded outside these safe zones.
+That means leaving the safe zones to help in frontline places like Fallujah, Mosul, Aleppo, Venezuela, and the US-Mexico border.
+There are huge numbers of people stranded outside these safe zones.
 They need us to show up for them.